MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

 iOS/iPadOS supervised mode can only be enabled during initial device setup through Apple's Device Enrollment Program, or by using Apple Configurator.
 Once supervised mode is enabled, Intune can configure a device with the following functionality:

-- Kiosk Mode (Single App Mode) - this is referred to as 'app lock' in the Apple MDM documentation.
+- Kiosk Mode (Single App Mode): Called "app lock" in the Apple MDM documentation.
 - Disable Activation Lock
 - Autonomous Single App Mode
 - Web Content Filter